-The restrictions mentioned in paragraph 1.4 above may raise the necessity of obtaining a public permit prior to a transfer of property.
+In certain cases, it may be necessary to obtain a public permit prior to a transfer of property.
+This may be the case if the property is located in a land reallocation are or an urban improvement area.
 The permit is usually requested by the notary.
-The notary also applies for the waiver of the local authority's legal pre-emptive right also referred to above and the tax clearance certificate.
+The notary also applies for the waiver of the local authority's legal pre-emptive right and the tax clearance certificate.
 The latter is issued by the tax authorities after the payment of any real estate transfer tax (RETT) which may be payable on the transfer.